2025 FIFA Club World Cup: Match ball

 On January 31, 2025, the official match ball was revealed by Adidas.
 The design featured jagged-edged block patterns and deconstructed stars and stripes in red, white, and blue, the colors of the flag of the United States.
 On July 7, the official match ball for the final was revealed.
 It featured the same design as the previous ball, but the red part was switched to gold.
-The ball was used for the tournament's last three matches; both semifinals and the final, all of which were held at MetLife Stadium in East Rutherford.
+The ball was used for the tournament's last three matches: both semi-finals and the final, all of which were held at the MetLife Stadium in East Rutherford.

 Music

 Alongside Gala's "Freed from Desire", a remake of the Queen song "We Will Rock You" by American rapper Pitbull and producer RedOne served as one of the official songs of the tournament.
 Pitbull sang the 2014 FIFA World Cup official song, "We Are One (Ole Ola)", while RedOne produced the 2022 tournament's official album.
+The TV title sequence used a remix of "Freed from Desire" released by Diplo the previous year.

 The listening of "Freed from Desire" exploded during the tournament, with various Internet memes using the song being made in various social media platforms and Spotify announcing a rise of over 13% in daily average listening globally during late June 2025, including a boost YoY in some regions; as an example, in Brazil, the song had a rise of over 850% vs. the same period in 2024 and a 450% rise just in the first half of June 2025.